 Client scheduling for pick up is next or we return the old media along with the new digital copies.
 All packages are tracked so you’ll always know where your order is and when it is arriving.

-The Video Editor has been in the video transfer service for nearly 30 years.
+The Video Editor has been in the video transfer service for over 30 years.
 During this time, we have added newer, better more expensive machines to handle the scans and transfers however we are continuing to buy older, outdated cameras and VCRs to handle the playback of the older media.

 A major advantage of using a smaller transfer company such as ours is that we are not a factory.
 Big box companies received thousands of orders a day.
 Do you think your tapes will get extra care?
 We have kept our operation small on purpose to maintain higher technical standards.
 In our minds good enough is never good enough.
 We treat all orders as if they were our very own.
 Because we are smaller by design our turnaround time is much shorter than those of large factories.
-Most orders usually will be completed within 21 days or less.
+Most orders usually will be completed within a week or less.

 So, after all this effort whether do-it-yourself or pros to transfer and convert your old media it is now digital and your family’s legacy is secure for many lifetimes.
 Your media library is up-to-date, compact, and much easier to watch and share.